 Example 5: IDEF0 Diagram — Detail Reference Expression Use

-This diagram was created in ConceptDraw PRO using the IDEF0 library from the IDEF Business Process Diagrams solution.
+This diagram was created in ConceptDraw DIAGRAM v12 using the IDEF0 library from the IDEF Business Process Diagrams solution.
 An experienced user spent 10 minutes creating this sample.

 Use this solution to show how various components of a system interact with each other.
-Using ConceptDraw PRO and the IDEF Business Process Diagrams solution, it's easy to communicate functional and productive system architecture designs.
+Using ConceptDraw DIAGRAM v12 and the IDEF Business Process Diagrams solution, it's easy to communicate functional and productive system architecture designs.

 How to install

-First of all, make sure that both ConceptDraw STORE and ConceptDraw PRO applications are downloaded and installed on your computer.
-Next, install the IDEF Business Process Diagrams solution from the ConceptDraw STORE to use it in the ConceptDraw PRO application.
+After ConceptDraw STORE and ConceptDraw DIAGRAM v12 are downloaded and installed, you can install the IDEF Business Process Diagrams solution from the ConceptDraw STORE.

 Business process modelling using IDEF0 and IDEF3 diagrams